-With this in mind, I explore the mechanisms by which different approaches to linguistic diversity in public schools exacerbate or diminish existing educational inequities for immigrant/refugee groups.
-The purpose of my scholarship is twofold: to identify the barriers experienced by bilingual immigrant/refugee students (and their teachers) and to find avenues to diminish or eliminate those barriers.
+I focus on educational sociolinguistics in bilingual/multilingual contexts.
+Using qualitative and comparative lenses, I explore the mechanisms by which different approaches to linguistic diversity in public schools exacerbate or diminish existing educational inequities for language minority groups.
+The purpose of my scholarship is twofold: to identify the barriers experienced by bilingual immigrant and refugee students in school and to find avenues to diminish or eliminate those barriers.

-In my research, I use interdisciplinary theoretical and methodological perspectives informed by the fields of linguistics, sociology, and anthropology to a) center the identities and experiences of learners/educators across various geopolitical contexts and to b) facilitate deep understanding of sociolinguistic dynamics in schools.
+In my research, I apply interdisciplinary theoretical and methodological perspectives informed by the fields of linguistics, sociology, and anthropology to center the identities and experiences of learners/educators across various geopolitical contexts and to facilitate deep understanding of sociolinguistic dynamics in schools.

 Examining the Effectiveness of Biliterate Reading & Writing Strategies in a Two-Way Bilingual Program, 2018